Concessionary travel for people aged 60+ or with a disability

-If you are registered blind, please provide a copy of your blind registration certificate.
+If you are registered as severely sight impaired (blind), please provide a copy of your registration certificate.

-As well as Scotland-wide free bus travel, visually impaired cardholders are also eligible for free train, Edinburgh tram travel and concessions are available on ferry travel.
+As well as Scotland-wide free bus travel, sight impaired cardholders are also eligible for free train and Edinburgh tram travel, and concessions are available on ferry travel.

-Your National Entitlement card gives free bus travel but, if you are registered blind or have a visual impairment, you're also entitled to use your card to access concessions on train, Edinburgh tram and ferry travel within Scotland too.
+Your National Entitlement card gives free bus travel but, if you are registered as severely sight impaired (blind) or sight impaired (partially sighted), you're also entitled to use your card to access concessions on train, Edinburgh tram and ferry travel within Scotland too.